Ira-Project/lastword/Initial Customers/__Outline.md

 - [x] Start warming up the email ✅ 2024-06-05
 - [x] Reach out on LinkedIn to 50 teachers and administrators from schools in the Bay Area ✅ 2024-07-08
 - [ ] Speak to Aditya on customer acquisition
-- [ ] Set up a drip email template for teachers
+- [x] Set up a drip email template for teachers ✅ 2024-07-08
+- [x] Email math teachers from public schools in Georgia ✅ 2024-07-10
-- [ ] Email 50 teachers from schools in Georgia
+- [x] Email math teachers from private and charter schools in Georgia ✅ 2024-07-10
+- [ ] Send a follow up email to William
+- [ ] Send a follow up email to Chris
 - [ ] Set up a drip email template for administrators
-- [ ] Email 50 administrators from schools in Georgia
+- [ ] Email 25 administrators from schools in Georgia
-- [ ] Email 50 teachers and administrators from schools in the Bay Area
-- [ ] Message 50 teachers on Facebook to see how the response rates are
+- [ ] Reach out to 50 private/charter school education technology leaders on LinkedIn